 Cantor Roth came to the congregation in 1991.
 Since her arrival, the quality and variety of the musical experience, both during services, and on special occasions, has increased significantly.
 Cantor Roth participates in all aspects of congregational life including conducting services, directing the adult and children's choirs, teaching adult education and religious school students, and preparing children for bar/bat mitzvah.
 She continues to create artistic and musical programs that explore the vast range of the Jewish cultural experience.
 Keen on congregational participation during services and cultural programming, she has organized a Torah chanting and davening program that nurtures the knowledge and mastery of Jewish liturgical skills.

-Cantor Roth received her undergraduate degree in Middle Eastern Languages and Literature from the University of Indiana at Bloomington, a Master of Arts in Music from North Texas State University and a degree in Sacred Music with the Diploma of Hazzan from the Jewish Theological Seminary of America in New York.
+Cantor Roth received her undergraduate degree in Near Eastern Languages and Literature from Indiana University at Bloomington, a Master of Arts in Music from North Texas State University and a degree in Sacred Music with the Diploma of Hazzan from the Jewish Theological Seminary of America in New York.
 She also received an honorary Doctorate from the Jewish Theological Seminary in 2022.
 Cantor Roth lives with her family in Summit, New Jersey.

 A message from the Cantor: